Women's college golf: Miranda leads UD to 2nd straight A-R-C championship

 “Winning back-to-back, as the last couple days showed, is extremely hard,” said Bierman, in his fifth year leading the Spartans.
 “Sometimes it’s easier to get here and harder to stay, if that makes sense.
 It’s been a great year.
 We’ve played in six events and won five of them, and the girls have answered the bell every single week.
 It just says a lot about their toughness.
 They kept their heads down and grinded.
 That’s what they’ve done all year long.”

 The Spartans finished with a 309-325-327—961 over three rounds to top Wartburg’s 974, and qualified for the NCAA Division III national championships on May 11-14, 2021, at Forest Akers Golf Course in East Lansing, Mich.
-It’s the second straight year UD qualified for nationals, but due to the coronavirus the 2020 event in May was canceled.
+It’s the second straight year UD qualified for nationals, but the 2020 event in May was canceled due to the coronavirus pandemic.

 “It’s an awesome feeling to win it again, if for the simple fact that we were able to play this semester,” said Miranda, a native of Woodstock, Ill.
 “It really meant the world to us.
 Getting nationals taken away was a hard hit for us, but we knew what we were capable of and determined to do it all over again.”